abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 This is quite simple and we can see here the beauty of functional programming where functions can be passed as parameters to other function.

-### Problem\#10: Run-length encoding - simple data compression
+#### Problem\#10: Run-length encoding - simple data compression
-Using the result of the previous problem we can try to implement the so-called run-length encoding data compression method.
-In this problem consecutive duplicates of data are encoded as terms (N,D) where N is the number of duplicates of the Data element D.
+Similar to the result of the previous problem, we can also try to implement Problem\#10 - the so-called run-length encoding data compression method.
+In this problem consecutive duplicates of data are encoded as a tuple (N,D) where N is the number of duplicates of the Data element D.

 For example given our data list we need to generate the following list of tuples: